 Eleanor holmgren - graduate student

 Eleanor is a native of Nashville, Tennessee home of the coveted hot chicken.
 She attended Centre College in Danville, Kentucky and majored in Behavioral Neuroscience.
 Her love of neuroscience comes from her fascination in the crossover between psychology and biology.
-After graduation, Eleanor moved to Louisville, Kentucky to work as a patient care coordinator for home based primary care.
+After graduation, Eleanor moved to Louisville, Kentucky to work as a patient care coordinator for a home based primary care practice.
 Interested in pursuing a life of research, Eleanor moved to New Orleans to obtain her PhD from LSUHSC.
 She is excited to assist Dr. Wills' efforts in understanding the effect alcohol has on neural plasticity.
-In her spare time, she enjoys water skiing, vocal performance in NOVA Chorale, and watching Blue Bloods.
+In her spare time, she enjoys water skiing, vocal performance in NOVA Chorale, and watching Brooklyn 99.

 katie carzoli - postdoctoral fellow